After two years of incubation at the RSA, the Food, Farming and Countryside Commission has now become an independent charitable organisation.

 The charity is shifting gear from generating ideas and recommendations to supporting practical actions and real change.
 It is focussing wholeheartedly on its core mission of connecting food, farming, countryside and the public's health for a just transition to a greener, fairer economy in response to climate and nature, public health, and now Covid-19 emergencies.
 Providing practical, evidence led recommendations, FFCC will be working to help create a more sustainable and fairer economy for everyone.
 It is now looking for new team members who are also committed to its mission and purpose, with a fierce optimism that what we all do matters and who want to help grow the movement for change.
 FFCC is a national organisation with a commitment to offering and developing modern and adaptable working practices.
 They welcome applicants from anywhere in the UK and will be happy to explore flexible and work from home arrangements which meet the needs of its work.

-We are delighted to be working closely with the FFCC to recruit a Researcher to join its growing team at a very exciting time in its development.
+We are delighted to be working together with FFCC to recruit a Head of Communications & Advocacy to join its growing team and to contribute to its bold and ambitious new agenda for change.

 Visit our dedicated careers site to find out more and apply for the role.